mdgbayly/d2l-polymer-behaviors-ui/README.md

 // publish a message to a channel (where message is of any type) D2L.PublishSubscribe.publish('my.channel.hierarchy', message);

+// clear all subscriptions from a channel D2L.PublishSubscribe.clearSubscriptions('my.channel.hierarchy');

 ```

 ### Usage in Production